Racial justice in maternal health: How to reduce Black maternal mortality

 In the United States, maternal health is an important indicator of the overall health of our nation, states, cities and communities.
 Even though a maternal death is a rare event, this country’s maternal death rate continues to increase and is three to four times higher than other developed nations.

 All women are not at equal risk of dying in childbirth.
 In this country, Black women are three to four times more likely to die from pregnancy-related causes than white women.
-Black patients are also 2.1 times more likely to experience severe maternal morbidity and 1.5 times more likely to have a preterm delivery when compared to white women.
+Black patients are also 2.1 times more likely to experience How to Advocate for Yourself as a Pregnant Black Person

 Why is Black maternal health important?